offspot/kiwix-hotspot/README.md

 # Kiwix Hotspot

-This installer install [Ideascube](https://framagit.org/ideascube/ideascube) on an SD card for raspberrypi 2 or raspberrypi 3.
+This installer installs an hotspot system on an SD card for raspberrypi 2 or raspberrypi 3.

-Ideascube is a solution to serve offline content from the web such as Wikipedia, the Gutenberg library, TED talks.
+This solution serves offline content from the web such as Wikipedia, the Gutenberg library, TED talks.

-Kiwix Hotspot configure the RaspberryPi into a hotspot WiFi with Ideascube server and offline contents.
+Kiwix Hotspot configure the RaspberryPi into a hotspot WiFi with offline contents.

 ## Issues

 Please report issues [on framagit](https://framagit.org/ideascube/pibox-installer/issues).

-## Principle
+## History

 The installer emulate the rasbperrypi architecture armhf in QEMU.

-Inside the emulator it builds [ideascube](https://framagit.org/ideascube/ideascube) with [ansiblecube](https://github.com/kiwix/kiwix-hotspot/tree/master/ansiblecube).
+Inside the emulator it built [ideascube](https://framagit.org/ideascube/ideascube) with [ansiblecube](https://github.com/kiwix/kiwix-hotspot/tree/master/ansiblecube).

 presentation of the projet at Potsdam [Slides](http://wiki.kiwix.org/w/images/4/43/Pibox_installer_potsdam_2017_presentation.pdf)